#bitwise is a computing-focused reading lounge that

 Whenever possible, please include links, book titles, etc. in

-your ,b
+your ,b or ,begin commands.
+This

 helps the community by making it easier for others to find and